-If a state requires licensed direct shippers to submit reports under its law, it should conform the penalties under this section for fulfillment providers to the penalties under the law for licensed direct shippers.
+If a state requires licensed direct shippers to submit reports, it should conform the penalties under this section for fulfillment providers to the penalties under the law for licensed direct shippers.

 In subsections (b)(4) and (c)(4), if a state enacts subsection (a)(2)(B) or (C), the state should refer to subsection (a)(2)(A).